 9.2.Credit Card.
 Payments must be made in monthly through Order Form or the Online Order Center.

 9.3.Invoice and Purchase Orders.
 Payments may be made annually with a custom Invoice and Purchase Order arrangement.
 Vendor will automatically issue an invoice to Customer each year on the subsequent anniversary or as otherwise mutually agreed upon.
+Customer will send payments on time even if invoice has not been received.
 The renewal charge will be equal to the then-current number of total User licenses times the license fee in effect during the prior term, unless Vendor has given Customer at least 30 days prior written notice of a fee increase, which shall be effective upon renewal and thereafter.
 Fees for other services will be charged on an as-quoted basis.
 Vendor’s fees are exclusive of all taxes, levies, or duties imposed by taxing authorities, and Customer shall be responsible for payment of all such taxes, levies, or duties, excluding only U.S. (federal or state) taxes based solely on Vendor’s income.

 9.4.Accurate Billing Information.
 Customer agrees to provide Vendor with complete and accurate billing and contact information.
 This information includes Customer’s legal company name, street address, email address, and name and telephone number of an authorized billing contact and License Administrator.
 Customer agrees to update this information within 30 days of any change to it.
 If the contact information Customer has provided is false or fraudulent, Vendor reserves the right to terminate Customer’s access to the Service in addition to any other legal remedies.